Kaja Kallas: Prime Minister of Estonia (2021–2024)

-After her resignation on 14 July 2022, Kallas' second cabinet was sworn in on 18 July.
-The new government was a three-party coalition by the Reform Party, Social Democratic Party, and Isamaa.
-Her previous government had lost its parliamentary majority after the Centre Party left the coalition.
 As prime minister, Kallas attracted international attention as a leader in efforts to support Ukraine during the Russian invasion, delivering more military equipment to Ukraine as a proportion of GDP per capita than any other country in the world.
 In September 2022, in the context of a plan by three other bordering nations to restrict Russian tourists, she said: "Travel to the European Union is a privilege, not a human right."
 She added that it was "unacceptable that citizens of the aggressor state are able to freely travel in the EU, whilst at the same time people in Ukraine are being tortured and murdered."
-In February 2023, Kallas was mentioned as a possible candidate to replace NATO Secretary-General Jens Stoltenberg following his expected retirement that same year.
+She rejected any peace agreement that would cede part of Ukrainian territory to Russia.